SquareBracketAssociates/101-OOP/Chapters/SimpleLan/Simple-LAN-Definition.md

 ###  Creating the class `LNNode`

 The class `LNNode` will be the root of all the entities that form a LAN: a printer, a server, and a computer.
 This class contains the common behavior for all nodes.

 As a network is defined as a linked list of nodes, a node should always know its next node.
 A node should be uniquely identifiable with a name.
-We represent the name of a node using a symbol (because symbols are unique in Pharo) and the next node using a node object.
 It is the node's responsibility to send and receive packets of information.
 In the next section, we will define the class that represents packets.

 ```
 LNNode inherits from Object